Powershell Robocopy backup script

 I use Veeam to backup my servers and so the look & feel goes hand-in-hand with a few modifications.

-An example of the output is:
+Example of the succeeded output is:

 Comments